 Clean the house

-We all want our home to be spotless for guests.
-However, when I examine the people I invite over I realized–they don’t care about the few dishes in the sink or the dust on the top shelf of my bookcase.
-They want to be with us, not our stuff.
+Guest coming over?
+Yes I want my home to be spotless.
+BUT, when I examine the people I invite over I realized–they are not concerned with the few dishes in the sink or the dust on the top shelf of my bookcase.
+They came to enjoy us, not our things.

 Cleaning my house is still on my list, but I worry less about the dust bunnies and more about their comfort.
 Instead of making sure I polish every piece of silver, I purge the shoe basket by the door and add fresh socks for cold feet.
 I also ensure I have enough throws around so they can relax and take a nap.

-Pretty packaging makes me do a happy dance.
-Ribbons and bows and cute little tags are my jam.
+Pretty packaging makes gives me butterflies.
+Ribbons and bows and dainty little tags are IT.
 But read that again.
 MY jam.
 Not my son’s, not my husband’s, not most of the people on my list.
 I prefer to buy the heavily glittered, ornate Christmas wrapping paper at Target because well, it looks great under my stellar tree.
-But my son wants Ninja Turtles and reindeer.
+But my son wants Avengers everything.
 Uhh, so not me.
 But gift giving isn’t about me.
 Again, it’s about him.
 To stress less, I make my life easier and don’t spend a fortune on paper or extra embellishments.
 Waste of time and money when they don’t care.

-At the same time, I can still make my pastor’s wife squeal when I wrap her gift in beautiful paper…because she would NOT enjoy Ninja Turtles.
+At the same time, I can still make the women in my world squeal when I wrap her gift in beautiful paper…because they would NOT enjoy the Hulk on their wrapping.
 If you make Christmas about them, you will make your Christmas simpler!

 So, take a few moments to write down your list of whos before you write down your list of whats and I promise you, your Christmas will be a thousand times less stressful!
 I’ve included a little cheat sheet to get you started.